pbojinov/request-ip/README.md

 # request-ip

-A tiny Node.js module for retrieving a request's IP address.
+A tiny Node.js module for retrieving a request's IP address, for informational purposes only (not to be relied on for security).

 ![](https://nodei.co/npm/request-ip.png?downloads=true&cacheBust=3)